Here's how fast your retina could burn looking at eclipse unprotected

 "The eclipse is an incredible event and should be a source of enjoyment, not the cause of a potentially permanent vision problem," said UW Medicine.

-People are no scrambling for the eclipse glasses, which are running out fast.
+People are now scrambling for the eclipse glasses, which are running out fast.
 How to get glasses

 Here is another trick for watching the eclipse.
 Make an eclipse box.

-Note: Editor's note: This story has been updated to clarify that if you look at the sun through an optical device like a telescope, you need to both wear eclipse glasses AND have a filter on the lens of the device.